popcornman209/ccDevice/server/documentation/secureNet.md

---secureNet api documentation--
+# secureNet api documentation

-terms:
+## terms:
-    hostname/dns address: the name devices will get called by, like sNet.send("hostname", message), its address
+`hostname/dns address` the name devices will get called by, like sNet.send("hostname", message), its address<br />

-    static connection: registered once, key will never change. for reserving host names for specific people temp/dynamic connection: registered at connection, and deleted after diconnecting.
+`static connection` registered once, key will never change. for reserving host names for specific people `temp/dynamic connection` registered at connection, and deleted after diconnecting.<br />

-    key: key used for authentication
+`key` key used for authentication<br />
-    channel: any string, what channel to listen to. messages sent will provide these, the standard is just "". connections are able to listen to multible channels at a time, they are provided as ["c1","c2"]
+`channel` channel to listen to, formatted as a list of strings, if a message is sent on a channel not being listened to it wont be recieved.<br />
-    recieveBroadcasts: to set wether able to recive broadcasts or not, an anti spam feature. setting this to False will make you only able to send messages directly sent to an adress, and not all devices on a channel
+`recieveBroadcasts` wether to recieve broadcasts or not, if False broadcasts will be ignored and will only recieve direct messages<br />

-    activeDnsConnections: a dictionary of hostname: connection (the class)
+`activeDnsConnections` a dictionary of hostname: connection (the class)

-api uses:
+## api uses
-    snet-registerStatic: for registering a static dns address.
+`snet-registerStatic` for registering a static dns address.<br />
-    snet-connectTemp: registering and connecting to a temporary dns address
+`snet-connectTemp` registering and connecting to a temporary dns address<br />
-    snet-connectStatic: connecting to a already registered static dns address
+`snet-connectStatic` connecting to a already registered static dns address<br />
-    snet-disconnect: disconnect a hostname connection
+`snet-disconnect` disconnect a hostname connection<br />
-    snet-removeStatic: remove a static dns address
+`snet-removeStatic` remove a static dns address<br />
-    snet-sendMsg: send a message to a hostname address on a channel
+`snet-sendMsg` send a message to a hostname address on a channel<br />
-    snet-broadcast: broadcast a message to an entire channel
+`snet-broadcast` broadcast a message to an entire channel

-classes for other modules:
+## classes for other modules:
     connection:
         a connection, put into the list activeDnsConnections .ws = the websocket connection to send to